sysghent/plant-pot/README.md

 ## On-Board LED

-On the Pico W, the on-board LED is connected via the Wi-Fi chip, not directly to a GPIO pin.
+On the Pico W, the on-board LED is connected via the Wi-Fi chip (CYW43), not directly to a GPIO pin.
 This means you need to initialize the Wi-Fi chip before you can use the on-board LED.
-I have hidden most of the boilerplate code in the `src/wifi.rs` file.
-You can look at it, but you don't need to understand it completely.
+Most of the boilerplate code for this is in the `src/wifi.rs` file.

 To blink the on-board LED, you can run the following command: